MarkEWaite/jenkins-bugs/README.md

 Other issues explored by this job include:

-* Jenkins pipeline warning "Using the ‘stage’ step without a block argument is deprecated"
+* Pipeline warning "Using the ‘stage’ step without a block argument is deprecated"
+* Private pipeline job fails to detect changes, while public detects